 These seeds will not be true to type due to cross pollination with other brassicas on the farm, but they will likely produce vigorous leafy brassica plants that may be of interest to plant breeding enthusiasts.
 They seed at the same time as the Dino Tree Collards and Big Blue Tree Collards so they may produce some interesting crosses.

-We also sell rooted cuttings from our Merritt Tree Collards, as well as cuttings.
-If you want an exact clone of the original Merritt Collards, we recommend you purchase a rooted plant or cuttings.
+We also sell rooted plants from our Merritt Tree Collards, as well as cuttings.
+If you want an exact clone of the original Merritt Tree Collards, we recommend you purchase a rooted plant or cuttings.
 Our mother plants grow a large central trunk up to 6 inches in diameter with limited side shoots for propagation.

 Please send a message if you wish to have seeds shipped internationally and let us know your order.
 We will send you a Paypal Invoice.
 Unfortunately we cannot guarantee delivery for international orders.
 Please do your research beforehand to see if customs is likely to confiscate your items.
 We have successfully shipped to Australia, parts of Asia, parts of Africa, Europe, and Canada, in a regular letter envelope ($10).